Types of Funds

 Establishing your own named, endowed fund with the Central Susuqehanna Community Foundation is a very easy process.
 Often, only one meeting is required to establish a fund.
 Personal, named funds can be established for as little as $10,000*.
 Funds can be added to at anytime.
 Gifts now or planned gifts or bequests can be used to create a named fund for a variety of fund options.

-Find the fund that works for your charitable interest
+What fund works for your charitable interest?

 *Named funds can be started for less than the minimum amount with a plan to contribute for up to 5 years until the fund reaches the minimum amount.
 The fund is able to make a payout grant when it reaches the minimum amount.
 (If the fund does not reach the minimum amount in a 5-year period, the fund’s assets may be added to the Foundation’s General Charitable Purpose Fund.)